Morvin-Ian/Morvin-Ian/README.md

 # Hello there,
-<h3 align="center">Fullstack Web developer (Nairobi, Kenya)</h3>

-Morvin Ian is a software engineer living in Nairobi Kenya.
-Currently, I am experienced in front-end and backend web development with Django, Laravel and React.
-I'm very passionate about Python and Javascript.
-My passive hobbies are watching UFC fights and football.
-My focus is on:

-- Web Development.
-- Artificial Intelligence and Machine Learning.
+<h6 align="center"> Software Engineer (Nairobi, Kenya)</h6>

+Morvin Ian is a skilled fullstack web developer from Nairobi, Kenya, with expertise in Django, Laravel, and React.
+I am is passionate about Python and Javascript and is committed to staying up-to-date with the latest trends and technologies in web development.
+Morvin has a keen interest in Artificial Intelligence and Machine Learning and enjoys watching UFC fights and football in his free time.
+He is a well-rounded and creative professional with a dedication to delivering exceptional results for his clients.

 <br />